ToddHartmann/patches/README.md

 Hook up your levers and knobs!
 ------------------------------

 All (but one) of these patches have all eight of Surge's <a href="https://surge-synthesizer.github.io/manual/#assignable-controllers">Assignable Controllers</a> hooked up.
-If you have enough sliders and/or knobs, hook them up to Surge by right-clicking on an Assignable Controller and choosing "learn controller" then wiggling your control.
+If you have enough sliders and/or knobs, hook them up to Surge by right-clicking on each of the Assignable Controllers and choosing "learn controller" then wiggling your control:

 <p style="text-align:center;"><img src="AssignableControllers.png" width="375"  alt="Assignable Controllers" title="Assignable Controllers"/></p>
 Please do not neglect your mod wheel!

 Tactar
 ------
 *Tactar* is a sitar-like sound.
-[It sounds like this.](happen.mp3)
+[It sounds like this.](https://raw.githubusercontent.com/ToddHartmann/patches/master/happen.mp3)
 <p style="text-align:left;"><img src="Tactar.png" width="477" height="69" alt="Assignable Controllers" title="Assignable Controllers"/></p>
 <table>
     <tr><td><strong>Uni Spread</strong></td><td>Wildness control</td></tr>